Visit @ IMS2014 Booth #1052

 Along with advertisements and stories from local interests, every edition is chock full of humorous quips and jokes.
 These

 tech-related items are from the May 2014 edition. • Kids, you'll never know the pain of digging the innards

 of a loved cassette out of a cheap stereo and crying as you wind it up with a pencil. • Twitter is proof

 In case you are new to RF Cafe or have just missed it, a couple

 years ago I released a free Excel spreadsheet titled

 RF Cafe Calculator

-mixer frequency conversion, radar horizon, directional coupler, VSWR, Pi and T attenuators, RF path loss
+mixer frequency conversion, radar horizon, directional coupler, VSWR, Pi and T attenuators, RF path loss and propagation

 for Continued Support!

 and antennas to global market.
-Vector Telecom consists of microwave and millimeterwave laboratories,
+Vector Telecom consists of microwave and millimeterwave laboratories, antenna laboratories,